UST-MICO/docs/domain_model.rst

 .. image:: res/MicoEnvironmentVariable.png

+*Fields*

     * name
         Name of the environment variable.

     * value
         Value of the environment variable.

 MicoServiceBackgroundJob
 ========================